Nonye2K3/chia/FAQ.md

 Yes.
 The [Moving plots](https://github.com/Chia-Network/chia-blockchain/wiki/Moving-plots) topic here on the wiki gives you the details.
 You may also want to consider running a [remote harvester](https://github.com/Chia-Network/chia-blockchain/wiki/Farming-on-many-machines).

+# What is the -2, directory and how should I set it?

+`-2` is in use during phase 3 and 4.
+It is the file being built into the resulting .plot file.
+As it is done compressing tables during phase 3, it will move them into the `.plot.2.tmp` file (`-2`), and phase 4 will scan through the entire `.plot.2.tmp` (`-2`) file, and write table headers for easy access by the harvester.
+When phase 4 is done, if `-2` = `-d`, it will simply rename the `.plot.2.tmp` to `.plot`.
+If `-2` != `-d`, it will copy the file into place, then rename, and finally remove the `-2` file.
+The amount of writing is about 110% of the resulting `.plot` file size.
+It is a setup dependent option - is your setup faster at moving the compressed tables into the `.plot.2.tmp` file, and then scan through the entire file, and write table headers during phase 4 - and then copy to `-d` (`-2` = `-t`) - or is it faster to send the compressed tables directly into the `-d` (`-2` = `-d`) directory, and then in phase 4, scan through the entire file, and write table headers inside `-d` (`-2` = `-d`) thereby skipping the final copy into place.

 # My plotting attempt got "Caught plotting error: Not enough memory..."?

 If you see something like `Caught plotting error: Not enough memory for sort in memory.
 Need to sort X.XXGiB` then you need to either select more memory buffer or more buckets.
 More buckets require less memory but will create more temp files and more sporadic disk writing.
 Try 128 buckets or try increasing the RAM max usage/`-b` to 4608MiB.